aliozturkseksen/honolulu_answers/README.md

 ## Resources
 ### Working Systems

+NOTE: The links below may or may not be operational at any given time.

 * [pipelinedemo.elasticoperations.com](http://pipelinedemo.elasticoperations.com/) - Working Continous Integration Server.
 To setup your own Jenkins server based on the same open source scripts, go to [Launching a Jenkins Environment](https://github.com/stelligent/honolulu_jenkins_cookbooks/wiki/Launching-a-Jenkins-Environment).
 * [appdemo.elasticoperations.com](http://appdemo.elasticoperations.com/) - Working Honolulu Answers application based on the automation described in this README.